pthom/hello_imgui/README.src.md

 option(HELLOIMGUI_USE_SDL_DIRECTX11 "Build HelloImGui for SDL+DirectX11" OFF)
 ````

-_"HELLOIMGUI_USE_SDL_OPENGL3" is the preferred backend, since it works under all platforms (windows, linux, osx, android, emscripten, iOS).
-On Mobile platforms, it will use OpenGLES3._ : use it with `cmake .. -DHELLOIMGUI_USE_SDL_OPENGL3=ON`
+"HELLOIMGUI_USE_SDL_OPENGL3" is the preferred backend, since it works under all platforms (windows, linux, osx, android, emscripten, iOS).
+On Mobile platforms, it will use OpenGLES3.
+Use it with `cmake .. -DHELLOIMGUI_USE_SDL_OPENGL3=ON`

 ### Plug your backend